ece257b/Survey-of-MIMO-Benefits-of-CF-MIMO/README.md

 Installation guidelines can be found [here](https://github.com/nvlabs/sionna).

 You can find the our code in the code folder.
-To execute the code, copy the files into a directory that supports running Sionna.
+To execute the code, copy the files into a directory that supports running Sionna and run them from there.

+You can find our final project report [here](https://github.com/ece257b/Survey-of-MIMO-Benefits-of-CF-MIMO/raw/main/Final_Project_Report.pdf).